Excerpts from pope's inauguration Mass homily

-VATICAN CITY (Reuters) - Pope Francis inaugurated his papacy on Tuesday with a Mass for about 200,000 people, including foreign leaders and representatives of other religions in St. Peter’s Square.
+VATICAN CITY, March 19 (Reuters) - Pope Francis inaugurated his papacy on Tuesday with a Mass for about 200,000 people, including foreign leaders and representatives of other religions in St. Peter’s Square.
 An inaugural homily is significant because its themes are seen as offering clues to the future papacy.

 Here are excerpts from the Vatican’s English translation of his homily, which the pope read in Italian.